RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-21-rvm-and-parallella-what-a-difference-a-shell-makes.markdown

 ```
 `RVM not found.` Fortunately, [Zach Briggs](https://twitter.com/theotherzach) and I were pairing at a recent OpenHack ChicagoRuby event when I encountered the problem.
 What an ideal pairing partner!
 Time to investigate.
 <!--more-->

-After a few experiments, I discovered that I could run RVM if I explicitly specified the path to the executable:
+After a few experiments, we discovered that we could run RVM by explicitly specifying the path to the executable:

 ```bash
 linaro-nano:~> ~/.rvm/bin/rvm list